ravi9/openvino-wiki/GPUPluginDebugUtils.md

 }
 ```

-## Intermediate buffer dumps
+## Layer in/out buffer dumps

-In some cases you might want to get actual values in each intermediate tensor to compare it with some reference blob.
+In some cases you might want to get actual values in each layer execution to compare it with some reference blob.
 In order to do that we have
 `OV_GPU_DumpLayersPath` option in debug config:
 ```
 # As a prerequisite, enable ENABLE_DEBUG_CAPS from cmake configuration.